-Source: Office of Economic Opportunity, Quarterly Census of Employment and Wages
+Source: Office of Economic Opportunity,

 Job skills are constantly evolving with the emergence of new technologies and changing consumer habits.
 Job seekers can better prepare themselves by gaining skills within industries projected to have large employment needs.

-In Southeastern Arizona, Financial Activities and Other Services are projected to record the largest growth rates, increasing annually by 2.7 percent through 2020.
+In Southeastern Arizona, Construction is projected to record the largest growth rates, increasing annually by 8.1 percent through 2023.

-Through 2020, Information and Government are projected to experience the largest decrease in growth.
+Through 2023, manufacturing is projected to experience the slowest increase in growth.

 Workforce Analysis (20 CFR 679.560(a)(2)-(3): Include a current analysis of: